Flower Picking near NYC: Holland Ridge Tulips, Lavender By the Bay, and More Beautiful Blooms

 Bloom season: Late June through early October, depending on the weather

 Brittany Hollow has been operating for more than 35 years but only recently allowed pick-your-own flowers after successfully growing blooms for their son’s 2018 wedding.
 Walk the fields and fill a 1-gallon bucket for just $20.
-The farm is cash or check-only.
-If you have a larger group, you can rent a field for $140, which includes seven buckets.
-Hold onto your pail, too: You can fill it for just $15 on a return visit.
+The farm is cash- or check-only.
+If you have a larger group, you can rent a field.
+Hold onto your pail, too: You can refill it for just $15 on a return visit.

 6. Holmquest Farms – Claverack